marekborowiec/AMAS/README.md

 ```
 By default AMAS will write a file with the summary of the alignment in `summary.txt`.
 You can change the name of this file with `-o` or `--summary-out`.

-You can perform concatenation and at the same time write summaries of the input alignments; order in which options are supplied does not matter:
+You can perform concatenation and at the same time write summaries of the input alignments.
+Order in which options are supplied does not matter:
 ```shell
 python3 AMAS.py -s -c -t all_gene_matrix.fas -f nexus-int -d dna -i *.nex
 ```

-Also, AMAS can be imported from other Python modules:
+Also, AMAS can be imported to other Python modules:

 ```python
 >>> from amas import AMAS